hwabis/forbidden-desert/README.md

 * Storm cards are randomly generated each turn (not drawn from a deck.
 The game is slightly easier and more predictable)
   * The probability of Sun Beats Down and Storm Picks Up depend on the history of storm deck draws
-  * Equipment is still drawn from a deck
 * Running out of sand markers is not a lose condition
 * You may have duplicate roles across different players (Yes, a team of only Meteorologists would be a free win, but that wouldn't be very fun...)
 * Players can spawn on any tile, not just a regular equipment tile